Ekrazit/JavaFX-Native-Executable/README.md

-### Sample application JavaFX application with jpackage to native executable
+### Sample JavaFX application with jpackage to native executable